Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK.

 - where documents such as licences are not available when you import your goods

-- originally imported to a special procedures and being warehoused before re-export from the UK or EU
+- originally imported to a special procedure and being warehoused before being re-exported

 - on which duty is not due but import VAT is